lucaschirruINAF/SRT-Documentation/antenna.rst

 MISTRAL                77-103                      408          -                    Gregorian       -                       -                                      -
 ====================== =========================== ============ ===================  =============== ======================= ================= =================== ===============================================

 * **L-P band receiver**: it is a single-feed, dual-frequency receiver installed at the primary focus of the telescope, and therefore requires the parabolic configuration.
 It allows for simultaneous observations at L and P bands.
 The polarization type is linear but is also transformed to circular (LHCP and RHCP) thanks to a hybrid converter.
-Unfortunately, this receiver operates in a frequency range that is heavily affected by the presence of radio frequency interference (RFI) from both the surrounding area and self-produced by the telescope's electronic components.
+Unfortunately, this receiver operates in a frequency range that is heavily affected by the presence of RFI from both the surrounding area and self-produced by the telescope's electronic components.
 The RFI level needs to be minimized.
-A Gregorian cover limits self-produced RFI at L and P bands; if desired, it needs to be requested in the observation proposal.
-However the availability of the Gregorian cover is not a priori guaranteed.
+A Gregorian cover, which limits self-produced RFI at L and P bands, is always set during observation.
 In orther to mitigate the presence of RFI, different radio frequency filters are available for the LP-band receiver.
 More details on the most up-to-date frequency bands of these filters are given in the following paper: `Schirru et. al, Universe (2023), vol. 9(9), 390; <https://doi.org/10.3390/universe9090390>`_.

 * **Tri-band (K, Q and W) receiver**: It is a simultaneous microwave compact Triple-Band receiving system to be installed on the three Italian radio telescopes (SRT, Medicina and Noto).
 The three cryogenic microwave receivers will operate simultaneously in the K / Q / W Bands (18 – 26 GHz, 34 – 50 GHz, 80 – 116 GHz).
 Having the same type of receiver in the three Italian antennas will allow us to strengthen the role of SRT in both the Italian and European VLBI networks.
 This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.